SoCFPGA-learning/Chameleon96/Projects/6_VGA Adapter 64 color test pattern generator/README.md

 ### Objective

 * Build a custom made 6 bit VGA adapter and test it with the Chameleon96 board

-* Code used for the test is VGA_C96 by Antonio Sánchez
+* Code used for the test is VGA_C96 by Antonio Sánchez (Pixel freq.
+12 MHz, Resolution  320x480)

 ### Considerations